XiovV/Golty/README.md

 ### Configuring The Container
 [Docker Hub Image](https://hub.docker.com/r/xiovv/go-auto-yt)

-The `docker-compose.yml` file in the repository can be used as a guide for setting up your own containers. the only thing that needs to be checked is the `volumes` section.
+The `docker-compose.yml` file in the repository can be used as a guide for setting up your own containers.
+The only thing that needs to be checked is the `volumes` section.
 If you keep the default, you need to ensure that there are _downloads_ and _config_ folders in the same directory as the `docker-compose.yml` file.
 Otherwise, feel free to modify those mapping to your own local directories.
 [Docker Bind Mount Docs](https://docs.docker.com/storage/bind-mounts/)

 ```YAML
 volumes: